a1joshi/deep-learning-based-passive-ASL/README.md

-This repository contains all the data needed to reproduce the results obtained from the various deep learning models developed in the paper - Deep Learning-based Low-Frequency Passive Acoustic Source Localization.
+This repository contains all the data needed to reproduce the results obtained from the conventional beamforming algorithm and the various deep learning models developed in the paper - Deep Learning-based Low-Frequency Passive Acoustic Source Localization.